 10. Launch, and then TEST, TEST, TEST

 You’ve come a long way, but your website will not magically turn to gold once it launches.
 On the contrary, it is an investment that should be constantly tested and improved upon, indefinitely.
 If you don’t have the bandwidth for this, hire a website user experience (UX) professional to regularly conduct A/B split tests and usability sessions, set up heat maps, analyze conversions and make improvements based on the data.
 With how quickly the web evolves, this is one surefire way to keep your website in the 21st century and not let it slip back into the dark ages.
+We want to hear from you:

 Do you have lessons learned when completing a site redesign?
 Share your story in the comments.